 The Personal Assets Log will be separate from your Will but will be stored beside it.
 Creating such as document will make the bereavement process much easier to handle and manage by those left behind.

 What you can do to make the future easier

 Planning for your future is the crux of it.
-Alongside the Personal Assets Log, there are now many ‘Digital Estate Planning Services’ offering a dedicated service to this conundrum, for example Deathswitch, My Time to say, Perpetu and Willbox.me.
-These sites allow you to plan ahead for digital information transfer, create time capsules, prepare messages for future delivery, and automate backups, amongst many other things.
+Alongside the Personal Assets Log, there are now many ‘Digital Estate Planning Services’ offering a dedicated service to this conundrum, for example, Deathswitch, My Time to Say, Perpetu and Willbox.me.
+These sites allow you to plan for digital information transfer, create time capsules, prepare messages for future delivery, and automate backups, amongst many other things.
 Of course, this isn’t for everyone, but there are plenty of options out there.

-To speak to Mike Smoult or one of his colleagues about planning for your future, making a will or creating Lasting Powers of Attorney, ring 0161 930 5117 where you can speak to a dedicated, personable solicitor who can help you every step of the way.
+To speak to Mike Smoult or one of his colleagues about planning for your future, making a will or creating Lasting Powers of Attorney, ring 0161 930 5117 where you can speak to a dedicated Wills, Trusts & Probate Solicitors who can help you every step of the way.
 You can also send an email to firstname.lastname@example.org.